+Massachusetts requires college students to have comprehensive health insurance.
 Students taking five or more credits are automatically enrolled in the individual Student Health Benefit Plan (SHBP) each semester and charged on the semester's tuition bill.
-If you plan to use private health insurance instead of the SHBP, you must waive the SHBP by February 28, 2021.
+If you plan to use private health insurance instead of the SHBP, you must waive the SHBP by September 8, 2021.
 If you don't waive by the deadline, you'll remain enrolled in the SHBP, and charges will be assessed on the semester's tuition bills.
-Massachusetts requires college students to have comprehensive health insurance.

 SHBP Coverage Dates and Costs for Fall 2020-Spring 2021.

 Optional Enrollment.
 Information for those who are not automatically enrolled in the SHBP.

 International Students: If you are an international student who waived the Student Health Plan for Fall semester and are no longer studying overseas, you will need to enroll in the Student Health plan.
 This can be done by accessing and completing the Enrollment Form.
 This completed form should be sent to firstname.lastname@example.org.
 All students are required to have comparable health insurance that is based out of the United States and covers visits at UHS and the immediate area.

 The SHBP offers coverage for the academic year through Wellfleet Student.

 Enrollment is on a semester basis.
 If you are covered both semesters, that equals a full year of coverage.